 Complex arguments have both a vertical and a horizontal axis.
 Arguments can be multi-layered along the vertical axis (as we have just seen), but premises are present along a horizontal axis as well.
 Insofar as many premises can be brought to bear in an argument it is important to stress another principle, the principle of level consistency.
 Within each horizontal level, reasons or objections should be approximately of equal weighting in terms of their abstraction or generality.
-In the following argument this rule is not adhered to and is consequently hard to interpret:
+In the first argument, below, this rule is not adhered to and is consequently hard to interpret.

-This argument is improved by subordinating lower-level claims to a more general claims at the middle-level, and ensuring level consistency at the lower level, as follows:
+The argument is improved by subordinating lower-level claims to a more general claim at the middle-level, and ensuring level consistency at the lower level, as shown on the map on the next page.